chris-heney/steamroller/README.md

 # Steamroller

+Steamroller is a powerful 2-Demensional data flattener written in JavaScript.

 Many times we are challenged with (sometimes deeply) nested data structures we just need to be unnormalized.
 Steamroller is a JavaScript utility function built to take nested data in different formats, and flatten it.